reapp/reapp-ui/docs/core/themes.md

+*These docs are in progress!*

 ## Themes

-Loading themes is a core tenant of Reapp.
+Loading themes is easy with Reapp.
 We wanted a system that allowed complete flexibility by allowing users to modify any small piece of a theme, as well as swap entire themes out.
 Finally, we needed to work with build systems so that you could load only the pieces you needed.